Dreas2/handbook/company/about.md

 We want to positively impact the future of the country by using **technology** to improve **society**.

-We are already working with **brilliant public servants** to **modernise technology** and **accelerate digital delivery**.
+We are already working with **brilliant public servants** to **meet the needs of the UK's citizens with high performing projects** , ***modernise technology** and **accelerate digital delivery**.
 But we know we can do more to help those who share our vision.

 ## Our vision – what we want the future to look like

-We want to **empower** the public sector to deliver and continuously improve digital services that are user-centric, data-driven and freed from legacy technology.
+We want to **empower** the public sector to deliver and continuously improve digital services that are user-centric, data-driven and freed from legacy technology and processes.

 To achieve this, we help them to modernise working practices, accelerate digital delivery, drive better decisions through data and enable technology and delivery skills.